cartesi/docs/docs/cartesi-rollups/dapp-architecture.md

 ## Back-end

 The back-end of a Cartesi DApp contains the business logic of the application, similar to what traditional systems would run inside a server.
-The difference here — and the reason for using blockchain technology in general — is that for decentralized applications there is a need for this back-end logic to be _verifiable_ and hence _trustless_.
+The difference here — and the reason for using blockchain technology in general — is that decentralized applications need this back-end logic to be verifiable and hence trustless.
 As such, it is executed inside the Cartesi Rollups framework.

-The back-end stores and updates the application state as user input is received, and produces corresponding outputs.
+The back-end stores and updates the application state as user input is received and produces corresponding outputs.
 These outputs can come in the form of [vouchers](../cartesi-rollups/components.md#vouchers) (transactions that can be carried out on layer-1, such as a transfer of assets), [notices](../cartesi-rollups/components.md#notices) (informational statements, such as the resulting score of a game), or [reports](../cartesi-rollups/components.md#reports) (application logs and diagnostic information, such as error or warning messages).

 In practical terms, a Cartesi DApp back-end can be seen as a smart contract, but on steroids.